mf-zhang/mf-zhang.github.io/_pages/about.md

   - /about.html
 ---

-I'm Mingfang Zhang (张铭方), a PhD student at the University of Tokyo, supervised by Prof. [Yoichi Sato](https://sites.google.com/ut-vision.org/ysato/).
+I'm a PhD student at the University of Tokyo, supervised by Prof. [Yoichi Sato](https://sites.google.com/ut-vision.org/ysato/).
 My research interests lie in computer vision and multimodal human activity understanding in the first-person perspective.

 ## 🎓 Education
 * Ph.D. in Information Science @ The University of Tokyo (2026.3 expected)